Jeffrey7221/ImageClassification/README.md

 The python scipt should then run, first downloading the CIFAR-10 dataset from an online URL into your local repo.
 Next, it will evaluate the dataset and print out informative statistics about it.
 Lastly, it will pre-process and load the data in order to train the neural network.

 In the end, the neural network should be able to classify images with an accuracy of over 50%.
-Exampels are shown below.
+Examples are shown below.

 <img src="./prediction.PNG" alt="Drawing"/>